microsoft/playwright/docs/api.md

 Shortcut for [page.mainFrame().check(selector[, options])](#framecheckselector-options).

 #### page.click(selector[, options])
 - `selector` <[string]> A selector to search for element to click.
 If there are multiple elements satisfying the selector, the first will be clicked.
+See [working with selectors](#working-with-selectors) for more details.
 - `options` <[Object]>
   - `button` <"left"|"right"|"middle"> Defaults to `left`.
   - `clickCount` <[number]> defaults to 1.
 See [UIEvent.detail].